Karl Rolvaag: Background

-Life and career

-A native of Northfield, Minnesota, Rolvaag lived in his hometown and graduated from St. Olaf College.
-He then fought in World War II, rising to the rank of lieutenant and commanding a tank.
-After the war, he went to Norway to learn about politics before returning home to Minnesota, where he became the head of the DFL Party.
-In 1954, he was elected lieutenant governor.
-After serving in that capacity for eight years, Rolvaag mounted his successful campaign for governor in 1962.
+Governorship

-Rolvaag was the first Minnesota governor to serve a four-year term, but due to continuous wrangling between him and the conservative-controlled legislature, there were few notable achievements during his term.
-He is remembered for a leadership role in bringing reform to the state's institutions for the mentally disabled, leading to improved conditions and treatment for people with developmental disabilities.
-Rolvaag also changed the organization of the state's junior colleges.
+Rolvaag was a moderate.
+He was the first Minnesota governor to serve a four-year term, during which the state legislature was dominated by conservatives, and he vetoed more legislation than any of his predecessors.

+Rolvaag is remembered for a leadership role in bringing reform to the state's institutions for the mentally disabled, leading to improved conditions and treatment for people with developmental disabilities.
+He also changed the organization of the state's junior colleges.
 Formerly, the local school board ran each college separately; Rolvaag designed a coordinated statewide system with the goal of putting every Minnesotan within commuting distance of an institution of higher education.
-He also bitterly opposed significant expansion plans by the state colleges and vocally opposed designating a second state research university.
+He also bitterly opposed the state colleges' expansion plans and opposed designating a second state research university.
+Fort Snelling was restored into a museum during his term.

+In 1964, after Hubert Humphrey was elected Vice President of the United States, Rolvaag appointed Walter Mondale to Humphrey's seat in the United States Senate.

+In May 1965, HF bill 1400, a law to prevent Minnesota counties from restricting the sale of alcohol, came to Rolvaag's desk.
+Instead of passing or vetoing the bill, he let it sit on his desk until it automatically became state law after three days.

-When Rolvaag ran for reelection in 1966, his party did not endorse him, opting instead for Lieutenant Governor A. M. (Sandy) Keith.
-Rolvaag entered the DFL's primary with a cry of "Let the people decide!" and roundly defeated Keith.
-He lost to Republican nominee Harold LeVander in the November general election.
+When Rolvaag ran for reelection in 1966, his party did not endorse him, opting instead for Lieutenant Governor Sandy Keith.
+Rolvaag entered the DFL primary with a cry of "Let the people decide!" and roundly defeated Keith.
+He lost to Republican nominee Harold LeVander in the general election.

+Later life

 In 1967, after leaving office, Rolvaag was appointed United States Ambassador to Iceland by President Lyndon Johnson.
 He returned to Minnesota in 1970 and was elected to the Minnesota Public Utilities Commission.
 He resigned that post in 1975 in order to seek treatment for alcoholism.
-His alcohol addiction eventually led to the end of his 37-year marriage, but he overcame his heavy drinking in the 1980s.
-Rolvaag stayed out of politics the rest of his life, but helped others work through their problems with alcoholism, attending meetings and giving talks in places as nearby as his hometown of Northfield and as far off as Sweden.
+His alcohol addiction eventually led to the end of his 37-year marriage, but he overcame it in the 1980s.
+Rolvaag stayed out of politics for the rest of his life, but helped others work through their problems with alcoholism, attending meetings and giving talks in places as nearby as Northfield and as far off as Sweden.
+In 1982, he married Marian Rankin Mackenzie, a friend from high school with whom he had reunited at their class's 50-year reunion.
+He had two children from his first marriage.

 Rolvaag died at his home in Northfield on December 20, 1990, aged 77.